Reviews You Can Rely On

 We hate to say it, but the price of a bike lock usually correlates directly with its security and the time a thief will take to cut through or, in the best-case scenario, question their attempt to steal your bike.
 As it turns out, bike thieves have something in common with the rest of us: none want to go to jail.
 Many bike thefts are crimes of opportunity, and most thieves are inspired to steal bikes that 1) are not locked correctly or 2) are worth the risk.

 The LITELOK X3 demonstrates this.
 It's a very expensive bike lock but incredibly secure.
 If you're looking for the best protection, it will cost you.
 Fortunately, other good options are significantly less expensive.
-The Kryptonite New York Standard offers very good security at a lower price.
+The Litelok X1 is almost as secure and costs over $100 less.
+The Kryptonite New York Standard offers very good security at a lower price, but can't resist an angle grinder wheel.
 For tighter budgets and those in less risky neighborhoods or with less glamorous or costly rides, the Kryptolok is even more budget-friendly, though it is another step down in bike security.
-Presenting similar security to the Kryptolok while being more convenient to use, the Abus Ivera 7210 is a great all-rounder for those less risky scenarios.
+Presenting similar security to the Kryptolok while being more convenient to use, the Abus Ivera 7210 and Kryptonite Keeper 785 are great all-rounders for those less risky scenarios.
 While we usually recommend exploring more inexpensive options in other gear categories, your lock is not where you should cut corners.
 Spending more on a quality lock now will prevent you from spending much more on a new bike later.

 Security

-For most cyclists, security is the most critical consideration when choosing a lock, which makes sense; why else would you be buying a bike lock if you weren't concerned about your bike security?
-Therefore, we invested a lot of time in testing the security of each contender.
+For most cyclists, security is the most critical consideration when choosing a lock.
+This makes sense; why would you buy a bike lock if you weren't concerned about your bike's security?
+Therefore, we invested a lot of time in testing each contender's security.
 Results from this test metric make up 40% of a product's overall score.

 Interestingly, different lock manufacturers don't share the same security rating standards, and neither do independent security testing organizations, like Sold Secure, which are popular references here in the United States.
 The fact that these security standards aren't standardized can make it difficult to weed out precisely what a particular rating means.
 Sold Secure is an independent, not-for-profit trade association that employs a small army of professional locksmiths to assess the security of various locking devices and mechanisms.
 Products are then rated based on their performance during the lock-cracking tests.
 Other organizations, such as VdS, a German independent testing institution for security and fire protection, and the Foundation ART, a group of Dutch organizations teaming together to prevent theft of two-wheeled vehicles, submit products to rigorous professional-grade tests and rate them according to performance.
 These organizations have no ties to manufacturers and are well-respected for holding a high testing standard on many products, including bike locks.